Signs and symptoms of an alcohol overdose include:

 Most people become severely impaired and risk experiencing alcohol poisoning when their BAC rises above 0.16 percent.
 They’re more likely to vomit, black out and lose consciousness than people with lower BAC levels.
 A BAC above 0.31 percent significantly increases the risk of alcohol poisoning.
 Most people can’t remain conscious at this BAC, and the brain struggles to regulate vital functions.

 Several factors can increase your risk of getting alcohol poisoning, including:

 If you believe you’re at risk for alcohol poisoning, you should stop drinking immediately.
 Notify someone you trust and find a safe way to get to a secure location.
 If you are struggling to stay conscious, having trouble concentrating, struggling to breathe or feeling cold, call 911 immediately.

 It can be tough to determine when someone is at risk of overdosing on alcohol.
-In some social settings, getting drunk is considered normal.
+In some social drinking situations, getting drunk is considered normal.
 You can tell that people are at risk for alcohol poisoning if they appear drunk and continue to drink.

 Warning signs of a high BAC include:

 Once people are showing these warning signs, they should stop drinking.
 Depending on how much alcohol they consumed and how quickly they drank, they may still be at risk for alcohol poisoning after their last drink.
 Their BAC will keep rising because the body continues to break down the alcohol that has been consumed.
-The body cannot eliminate alcohol as fast as it can absorb alcohol into the bloodstream.
+Alcohol stays in your system for several hours after you quit drinking.
+The body cannot eliminate alcohol as fast as it can absorb it into the bloodstream.